cyberjunky/home-assistant-arpscan_tracker/info.md

 ### Installation

 - Install this integration using HACS.
-- Configure using configuration instuctions below.
+- Configure using configuration instructions below.
 - Restart Home-Assistant.

 {% endif %}